 Yes, cars pass (one way) through Bab el Fahs.
 An ancient medina like the one in Tangier is enclosed by multiple layers of walls.
 This is an outer layer.

 Once through Bab el Fahs, I continued down that street until a smaller lane led off to the right.
 There's no point in talking about "blocks" in this type of setting as there is no rectangular grid and 90° corners occur only by accident.
 Junctions don't occur at regular intervals, and passages turn at junctions and bend between them.
 All you can work with is distances to a junction, approximate turn angle, and then whether the turn is into a larger or smaller passage, roofed over or not.
 GPS becomes vague when you're back where there is no clear view of the sky.
-The circle containing your approximate location may cover half the medina before GPS completely loses track.
+The circle containing your approximate location may cover half or more of the medina before GPS completely loses track.

 Here is the boundary of the medina.
 Delivery vehicles and small emergency vehicles are allowed, but the barriers must be removed to let them through.

 I passed a nice fountain a short distance in.